denizyuret/Knet.jl/docs/intro.rst

 * DONE: ref links do not show up in github, neigher does :math: this is normal, it happens on Julia doc as well.
 * DONE: rnn1: would be nice to use 0 for xsize at this point.
 Also this is the second time we are using Xavier etc without much explanation.
 * DONE: size inference?
-* broadcasting, explain in minibatch?
+* DONE: broadcasting, explain in minibatch. even earlier we have broadcasting in lenet.
 * colon and symbols
 * find the paper that shows tradeoff for minibatching.
 * introduce table of distributions, Bernoulli etc.
 * link Julia functions to Julia doc
 * repeat,
 * update options
+* load/save

 .. perl -ne '$p=0 if /^.. testoutput::/; print if $p; $p=1 if /^.. testcode::/; print "$1\n" if /julia> (.+)/' intro.rst > foo.intro.jl